Property tax in the United States: Uniformity and equality

 State constitutions constrain taxing authorities within the state, including local governments.
-Typically, these constitutions require that property taxes be uniformly or equally assessed.
-While many states allow differing rates of taxation among tax jurisdictions, most prohibit the same jurisdiction from applying different rates to different taxpayers.
-These provisions have generally been interpreted to mean the method of valuation and assessment must be consistent from one local government to another.
-Some state courts have held that this uniformity and equality requirement does not prevent granting individualized tax credits (such as exemptions and incentives).
+Typically, these constitutions require that property taxes be assessed uniformly or equally.
+While many states allow differing tax rates among jurisdictions, most prohibit a single jurisdiction from applying different rates to different taxpayers.
+These provisions have generally been interpreted to mean that valuation and assessment methods must be consistent across local governments.
+Some state courts have held that this uniformity and equality requirement does not preclude the granting of individualized tax credits (such as exemptions and incentives).
 Some states permit different classes of property (as opposed to different classes of taxpayers) to be valued using different assessment ratios.
-In many states the uniformity and equality provisions apply only to property taxes, leading to significant classification problems.
+In many states, the uniformity and equality provisions apply only to property taxes, leading to significant classification problems.

 Many of these uniformity clauses emerged in the antebellum era, originating in the Southern United States.
 Historian Robin Einhorn argues that these clauses were designed to ensure that enslaved people were not taxed at a higher rate than other forms of property.